jozzel/TutorMe/README.md

-# Project Name
+# TutorMe

-Introduction - a brief summary of the general problem being studied and addressed
+Introduction - Need to find a Tutor?
+TutorMe will find you a tutor based on major and classes you are currently taking.

 ## Team Members

-* **Full Name 1** - Summary of contributions
+* **Jozzel Esqueda** - Summary of contributions
-* **Full Name 2** - Summary of contributions
+* **Peter Menzies** - Summary of contributions

 ## Phase 1: User Inquiry and Inspection

-* Executive Summary of methods,
-* data gathered,
+* Google Survey
-* and most important outcomes
+* Users want a quick and effecient way of finding a tutor

 [Full phase 1 report](phase1/)